-Our History: Ahavath Achim - Hebrew Congregation had its beginnings in Wichita when we were chartered with the State of Kansas in 1907.
+Our History: Ahavath Achim Congregation had its beginnings in Wichita when we were chartered with the State of Kansas in 1907.
 Since then, our traditional congregation has met and worshipped on a continuous basis in various locations.
 Our present building, erected in 1962, has recently undergone extensive renovation.
 Congregation Emanu-El has joined Ahavath Achim Congregation on the expanded Joan S. Beren Campus of the Wichita Jewish Community Center.

 We Are A Family: With a history spanning over 100 years, our congregation has many members who are third and fourth generation.
 Many more recent member families and individuals of all ages, from Wichita and other areas of the country, are active in our synagogue.
 Our name, Ahavath Achim, means "brotherly love," which is the essence of our Shul.
 We strive to create a warm and friendly atmosphere.
 We consider everyone family and try to meet the needs of all members and their children.

-Groups and Activities: The Hebrew Congregation has a very active Sisterhood.
+Groups and Activities: Ahavath Achim Congregation has an active Sisterhood.
 Our Sisterhood strives to educate and entertain, to create a warm, Jewish environment for the celebration of holidays, Shabbat, and life cycle events, to plant the seeds of Jewish learning and observance, and to instill in all of its members the true feeling of Sisterhood.
 Two Youth Groups are supported and encouraged by the synagogue.
 Young Judaea is available for third grade and older, and B'nai Brith Youth participation occurs around Bar/Bat Mitzvah age.

 Facilities: Our location near 21st and Woodlawn is convenient for Wichita Jewish families.
 Our synagogue is on twelve landscaped acres, with ample grounds for future expansion.
-We worship both in a dignified and spacious Sanctuary, and in the smaller, Henry Bennett Sanctuary.
+We worship both in a dignified and spacious Shalom Sanctuary, and in the smaller, Tikvah Sanctuary.
 Tour our facilities.

-The Beren Educational Wing is fully equipped with classrooms, the well-appointed Beren Library with Internet and projection capabilities, and children's playrooms.
-Gore Social Hall is a large, multi-purpose hall with an adjoining, nicely equipped Kosher kitchen, making it most convenient for all types of small to large Jewish celebrations and meetings.
+The Beren Educational Wing is fully equipped with classrooms, the well-appointed Gregg Library with Internet and projection capabilities, and children's playrooms.
+Bachus-Solomon Social Hall is a large, multi-purpose hall with an adjoining, nicely equipped Simchah Kosher kitchen, making it most convenient for all types of small to large Jewish celebrations and meetings.
 This facility is unique to the Wichita metropolitan area.

 The beautiful Wichita Hebrew Cemetery, located on North Oliver south of 21st Street, which is faithfully maintained as a traditional facility under strict regulation, includes the services of a Chevra Kadisha (Burial Society).